 Our target is visible to the left.
 The next section is a bit steep again and the rock is crumbly.
 Should we decide to hike to the right, we would pass by an alpine refuge.
 We have business on the other crease.
 On the way to Moldoveanu we pass Romania’s third highest peak, Viștea Mare (2527m).

 The top view is spectacular, with abyssal valleys and the unmistakable Fagaras silhouetted in the back.
-This is the kind of landscape you’d find on a bucket-list road: the Transfagarasan.
+The kind of landscape you’d find on a bucket-list road: the Transfagarasan.

 On the way back I feel proud again of my titanium-enhanced man who’s killing it on the mountain.
 John is such a critter magnet, and this time we are rewarded with the brief encounter with a baby viper.